Zamiell/isaac-achievement-randomizer/docs/about.md

 Also note that:

 - Even if Mysterious Paper (#21) or Missing Poster (#23) are unlocked, they are removed from pools until all of The Lost objectives are completed.
+- Even if Broken Ankh (#28) is unlocked, it is removed from pools until all of the Blue Baby objectives are completed.

 ### Cards & Runes (96)